Chicago Booth alum Jason Wright named NFL’s first Black team president

 University of Chicago Booth School of Business alum Jason Wright, MBA’13, has been named the president of the NFL’s Washington Football Team, the team announced Monday.

-Wright, 38, will be the youngest president in the league and the first Black team president in NFL history.
+Wright, 38, will be the youngest team president in the league and the first Black team president in NFL history.

 The former running back came to Chicago Booth for business school after spending seven seasons in the NFL, playing for the Atlanta Falcons, Cleveland Browns and Arizona Cardinals.
 He also served as one of the Cardinals’ team captains, and was the team’s labor union representative during the 2011 league lockout.

 “At Chicago Booth, we develop transformational business leaders who will make a positive imprint in the world.
 Jason Wright continues to embody this, and the exciting news about his new position as the first Black president of an NFL team is not surprising,” said Jessica Jaggers, dean of students and associate dean of student life at Chicago Booth.
-“During his time at Chicago Booth, Jason was engaged, passionate, and inquisitive, demonstrating his leadership in his student and professional life.
+“During his time at Chicago Booth, Jason was engaged, passionate and inquisitive, demonstrating his leadership in his student and professional life.

 “As an alum, Jason continued to be an active partner to the school, offering his time and resources to support the next generation of trailblazers.
 The Chicago Booth community is tremendously proud of Jason and wishes him much success on his new journey.
 We have no doubt he will make this position his own and elevate the Washington Football Team to a new level.”